 Of course a Winter visit to the capital city wouldn’t be complete without a trip to the Christmas markets, which we did that evening.
 There are over thirty markets to choose from, and in the end we opted for the largest of them, Alexanderplatz market.
 Filled with over 100 stalls, all centered around an ice rink, the smells of bratwurst cooked over an open flame, currywurst and of course Gluwein, their spiced mulled wine, greeted us as we wandered around purveying the many wares on offer.
 It was a pretty special way to spend an evening, and I happily sipped my choice of hot beverage – Kakao and Baileys – as I decided whether or not I was going to have to hit a cash machine before the night was up.
 From handmade wooden carvings of the stalls around us to delicate lace angels ready to hang on the tree, there was so much to take it one could almost be overwhelmed.
 Fortunately a turn on the ferris wheel, its bright lights calling us from afar, was enough to take a breath of fresh air before jumping back in.

-The next day we decided that first on our agenda would be to head to the main tourist sites of the city, which included the Brandenburg Gate and Reichstag.
+On our second day of our 72 hours in Berlin, we decided that first on our agenda would be to head to the main tourist sites of the city, which included the Brandenburg Gate and Reichstag.
 You can actually book a trip up the Reichstag to the glass dome for free, where you will get a fantastic view of the city.
 Pre-booking is essential for this but worth it for the view.

 A short walk away from here you will come across the Holocaust Memorial – a dedication to the murdered Jews of Europe.
 On first arrival to the site it really doesn’t seem like much – a load of concrete slabs standing in the sunlight.
 But once you immerse yourself in the structure you get a real sense of the oppression and feeling of being trapped that many must have felt.
 The path rises and falls and the horizon seems non-existent, the corridors endless.
 Just a small part of what it must have been like to those marched off to face an undeniable hell.